ledger/ledger/README.md

 ## Dependencies

 If you wish to proceed in this venture, you'll need a few dependencies.
-The easiest way to get them for your platform is to run:
+The easiest way to get them for your platform is to run this handy Python
+script:

     ./acprep dependencies